 Meghan grew up outside of Chicago, IL.
-She received her Bachelor of Science in Athletic training from the University of North Florida.
-She would then go on to the University of St. Augustine to receive her Masters in Occupational Therapy.
+She received her bachelor’s degree in athletic training from the University of North Florida.
+She would then go on to the University of St. Augustine to receive her master’s degree in occupational therapy.
 She loves working with all ages and getting them back into meaningful and important activities.

 Brittany Petrie, PT, DPT

 Brittany Petrie grew up in Southwest Washington.
-She attended Eastern Washington University where she earned a Bachelor of Science in Biology as well as her Doctorate of Physical Therapy.
+She attended Eastern Washington University where she earned a Bachelor of Science in Biology as well as her Doctor of Physical Therapy Degree.
 She has lived and worked in Western Washington since she started practicing in 2011 and has been with SPMC since 2016.

 Mark Robbins, PTA

-Mark was raised in McCleary, WA and would earn his Associates in Applied Science and Physical Therapist Assistant license from Green River Community College.
-He has worked in many different clinical settings including Acute Care, Skilled Nursing Facility, and Outpatient PT.
+Mark was raised in McCleary, WA and earned his Associates in Applied Science and Physical Therapist Assistant license from Green River Community College.
+He has worked in many different clinical settings including acute care, skilled nursing facility, and outpatient physical therapy.
 His passion in physical therapy is working with post-op orthopedic patients.
 Mark is happily married and has two boys.
-He loves to do any outdoor activities, woodworking, but finds most enjoyment sending time with his family.
+He loves to do any outdoor activities, woodworking and gardening but finds the most enjoyment spending time with his family.

 Leigh Stott M.Ed., CCC-SLP